tumikole/2022BlogPosts/_posts/2022-02-11-helping-junior-students.md

 # Body

 Today i was busy with helping junior students about HTML and CSS.
 I gave them a 2 hour project to do and to see if they understand.
-The student were suppose to build an app that takes to images and two paragraphs.
+The student were suppose to build an app that takes two images and two paragraphs.
 On bigger screens the images and paragraphs should be displayed flex/rows and on smaller screens should they should be displayed in columns.

-So after the students were done with the project, i went to each student individually and check they're project and give them feedback and also gave them tutorial and explain every step of the project.
+So after the students were done with the project, i went to each student individually and check their project and give them feedback and also gave them tutorial and explain every step of the project.

 # Conclusion